michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 ### InternalCall

-`InternallCall` is a different way to call unmanaged function.
-It is more efficent due to InternallCalls being in the CLR context, giving possibility to relax some time consuming rules and save on operations around security, exception handling etc. .
-Unfortunately you it is not possible to create `InternalCalls` in `asemblies`.
+`InternallCall` is a different way to call an unmanaged function.
+It is more efficient due to InternallCalls being in the CLR context, giving a possibility to relax some time-consuming rules and save on operations around security, exception handling etc. Unfortunately it is not possible to create `InternalCalls` in `assemblies`.
 This call can be only be used when calling functions implemented in `CLR`. `CLR` is not only about runtime, it contains optimized code used in many places like `StringBuilder.ToString()`.
 This is one of the reasons why using `StringBuilder` is a good practice.

-`StringBuilder` provides good example of `InternalCall`.
+`StringBuilder` provides a good example of `InternalCall`.
 When `ToString` on `StringBuilder` [^string-builder-internal] is called it is actually calling `FrameAllocatedString` down the stack.
 This function is inside `CLR` and uses.[^frame-allocated-string]

 [^frame-allocated-string]:[Github - jithelpers.cpp](https://github.com/dotnet/coreclr/blob/master/src/vm/jithelpers.cpp#L2909)
 [^string-builder-internal]:[Github - stringbuilder.cs](https://referencesource.microsoft.com/#mscorlib/system/text/stringbuilder.cs,399)